 Born in Gouda, The Netherlands, Lucas Blok was raised in Holland, Canada and the United States.
 Since 1989 he has maintained a studio in Monterey and a residence in Carmel with his wife, classical pianist Barbara Ruzicka.
 Resonating like vibrating piano strings, his paintings reflect the rhythms of a home filled with music.

 Lucas Blok was invited into the Carmel Art Association as an Honorary Artist Member in 1982.
 He has had dozens of solo museum and gallery exhibitions in the United States and abroad.
-His paintings are in the collections of The Achenbach Foundation for Graphic Arts at San Francisco’s Palace of the Legion of Honor, Crocker Museum of Art, Triton Museum of Art, Monterey Museum of Art, Museum of Design, Art and Architecture, and Community Hospital of the Monterey Peninsula.
+His paintings are in the collections of the Berkeley Art Museum at UC Berkeley, The Achenbach Foundation for Graphic Arts at San Francisco’s Palace of the Legion of Honor, Crocker Museum of Art, Triton Museum of Art, Monterey Museum of Art, Museum of Design, Art and Architecture, and Community Hospital of the Monterey Peninsula.
 In 2011 Blok was awarded a much coveted Jackson Pollock/Lee Krasner Prize for outstanding achievement in the arts over a significant period of time.